instantOS/instantos.github.io/archive/terminal.md

 [st-instantos](https://github.com/instantOS/st-instantos/) which is a build of the suckless terminal.
-It is nothing special and deliberately kept barebones because most of the things you could add into a terminal emulator can be done much better and reliable using tmux.
+It is nothing special and deliberately kept barebones because most of the things you could add into a terminal emulator can be done much better and reliably using `tmux`.

 ::: details st-instantos patches and changes
-This is a list of changes made to the vanilla st source
+This is a list of changes made to the vanilla `st` source:
-- xresources support
+- `xresources` support
-- colored emoji
+- Colored emoji
-- font zooming with ctrl +/-
+- Font zooming with ++ctrl++ +/-
-- vertcenter
+- `vertcenter`
-- fira code default font
+- Fira Code default font
-- ligatures
+- Ligatures
-- boxdraw
+- `boxdraw`
-- hide cursor
+- Hide cursor
-- blinking cursor
+- Blinking cursor
-- clipboard fix
+- Clipboard fix
-- w3m support
+- `w3m` support
-- transparency
+- Transparency
 :::

 Colors can be changed from Xresources, but